calyxir/calyx/docs/intro.md

 pip3 install flit
 ```

-Our Python [frontends][frontends] use a FuTIL ast library written in Python.
+Our Python [frontends][frontends] use a Calyx ast library written in Python.
 Install with:
 ```
 cd calyx-py && flit install -s
 ```